pangeo-data/education-material/pedagogy/pod/README.md

 gets a duplicate environment on their own pod." -Scott Henderson

-I want my repository to be available in binder!
-For two reasons!
+I want my repository to be available in binder for two reasons!
 First it is a test of the portability of my repository as a working space.
-Second it allows me (when it works) to share my work with other people at a single click with no authentication.
+Second it allows me (when it works) to share my work with other people at a single click with no authentication steps.

 I would prefer to configure the binder pod using `environment.yml` rather than `requirements.txt`.
 The latter uses `pip` and the former uses the `conda` package manager.
-Here is my example `environment.yml` configuration file:
+Here is my example `environment.yml` configuration file.

 ```